cyrusinnovation/hindsight/README.md

 npm install
 bower install

-You may need to install Ruby and Compass (gem install compass).
+You may need to install Ruby and Compass (using rvm: "rvm install ruby-2.1.1" and "gem install compass").
-If you have them, confirm things are working by running:
-grunt test
-grunt serve

 If your shell can't find grunt after the npm install, you need to install grunt-cli globally by running: npm install -g grunt-cli